MirzaAbazovic/docker-hugo/README.md

 curl -fLSs https://circle.ci/cli | DESTDIR=/opt/bin bash
 ```

-Create deploy script in .circleci/config.yml
+Write deploy script in .circleci/config.yml and Dockerfile

-Validate it
+Validate circleci script
 ```bash
 circleci config validate
 ```
-Write Dockerfile

-Push it to github
+Push code to github.

+In order to build image using circleci and push it on docker hub:

+1. If You don't have account on https://hub.docker.com/ - create it.

-Go to https://circleci.com Add project and build it
+2. Go to https://circleci.com Add project from github.

+3. In project settings set DOCKER_USERNAME and DOCKER_PASSWORD for https://hub.docker.com/

+Push changes to github se how circleci builded and deployed image to docker hub.